-The program is 'home' to first-year students while they complete lab rotations and foundational courses; at the end of the first year, students choose a permanent thesis lab and advisor.
+The program is 'home' to first and second year students while they complete lab rotations and foundational courses; at the end of the first year, students choose a permanent thesis lab and advisor, and prepare for the Qualifying exam at the end of year 2.
+For a complete description of the program requirements, training goals and student support, please see the GDSC Student Handbook.

 |GEN 503/504: Genetics Seminar